brobohn/APLSIP/README.md

 Members: Ben Robohn, Brittany Barnes, Ryan Karel

 To compile and run all cases (n = 10, 100, 500, 1000, 2000, 10000, 20000):

+ON LINUX/MAC:
+Navigate to the unzipped submission directory and type the commands:
 ./make.sh
 ./run.sh

+ON WINDOWS:
+Navigate to the unzipped submission directory and type the commands: make.bat run.bat

-This produces seven output files denoted "output_file_<time in ms>"
+This produces seven output files denoted "output_file_<start time in ms>"

-Included Output Files:
+Included Output Files in directory submission_output:
 1. output_file_1449451037331
 2. output_file_1449451037644
 3. output_file_1449451037988